 There is one admission cycle per year, for admission into the Fall semester.
 Current USC students interested in the Academy should apply via usciovineyoungacademy.slideroom.com.
-The Fall 2017 application deadline for current USC students is January 1, 2017.

 The Academy’s study tours take students beyond city limits to see creativity at work around the world.
 Students travel as a cohort on trips to national and international locations critical to the business of innovation.
 Whether getting a behind the scenes look at the Tate Modern in London, or touring Silicon Valley to experience the lifecycle of a startup, these faculty-led trips encourage students to reflect and react on how entrepreneurs and institutions apply the principles that the Academy fosters in the classroom.

 USC believes that parental support aids student success.
 With that in mind, USC established the Office for Parent Programs to help parents support their son or daughter's USC experience.
 Whether it is inspiring your daughter to take on a leadership position in a campus organization or sending your son a reminder about his financial aid deadline, studies show that parental involvement increases the chances that a college student will graduate and be successful.

 The Office for Parent Programs goals are to: